seed-cat/seedcat/docs/design.md

 If the user has the master XPUB we already have 128-bits of entropy we can check our hash against.
 Otherwise we need to perform some ECC operations that are also optimized in hashcat.

-The most complicated aspect of the module is the guessing of seed words because we need to take advantage of the [BIP-39 checksum](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki#generating-the-mnemonic).
+The most complicated aspect of the plugin is the guessing of seed words because we need to take advantage of the [BIP-39 checksum](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki#generating-the-mnemonic).
 With 12 seed words we can filter for 1/16 the seed phrases and with 24 seed words we can filter for 1/256 the seed phrases, translating to a 10-100x improvement in speed.

 Unfortunately GPUs do not perform well with branching code that would be required to filter seeds so we perform filtering on the CPU and send it to the hashcat module running on the GPU through stdin or the hashes file.